olubimi/Alt-school-second-semester-exam/Readme.md

 A result like this will pop up if definitely doing the right thing.
 ![image](https://github.com/user-attachments/assets/463121da-2d9c-412f-832d-71ba1e84b90d)

-Follow the instructio on the terminal for successful connection.
+Follow the instruction on the terminal for successful connection.